-Of all the unofficial "National Holidays to emerge from the USA, National Liqueur Day is surely one of the highlights of the calendar.
+Of all the unofficial "National Holidays" to emerge from the USA, National Liqueur Day is surely one of the highlights of the calendar.

 We owe much to monks and the ancient monasteries of Europe for the origins of liqueurs and the processes still used to make them.
-It is with this in mind that today we are enjoying a Last Word, a boozy cocktail with a generous slug of both Chartreuse and Maraschino liqueurs - two of the most noble liqueurs in the bartenders' arsenal.
+It is with this in mind that today we are enjoying a Last Word, a boozy cocktail with a generous slug of both Chartreuse and Maraschino liqueurs - two of the noblest liqueurs in the bartenders' arsenal.

 For more than 30 years, today has been World Food Day.
 Why?
 Because 870 million people around the world do not have enough to eat, and more than three million under-fives will die of malnutrition this year.
 And sadly, it is the world's poorest that are being hit hardest by climate change.

-World Food Day is a day to consider issues including: genetically modifying crops so that they must be grown from bought seed, flying strawberries and asparagus from Kenya to the UK, clearing swathes of the Amazon rainforest to farm beef, fishing entire species into extinction, or turning land into desert through overgrazing.
+World Food Day is a day to consider issues including genetically modifying crops so that they must be grown from bought seed, flying strawberries and asparagus from Kenya to the UK, clearing swathes of the Amazon rainforest to farm beef, fishing entire species into extinction, or turning land into desert through overgrazing.

 Today, the UN would like us to think about sustainable food systems and how by changing daily habits and making simple decisions, we can all make a difference.
 We'll be pondering this over a Breakfast Club cocktail.